 As with all adverse ethics findings, the LFB advised Anthony of his right to contest the fine by requesting an administrative hearing.
 The LFB’s final decision will not be issued until after Anthony, if he chooses to contest the fine, has had his case heard by an Administrative Law Judge.

 In order to find out whether Anthony will contest the fine within his 30-day appeal window, I have scheduled an Open Public Records Act (OPRA) request to be filed in mid-May 2021.
 The same request also asked for records to show whether Beverly appealed her matter or paid the fine.
-Both articles will be updated upon receipt of the LFB’s response.
+Update: Anthony paid the fine.

 By law, local government officials can be fined between $100 and $500 for each LGEL violations.
 The ethics complaint that resulted in the LFB’s determination against Anthony was filed on December 13, 2018 by John Paff and the New Jersey Libertarian Party.